pathtofile/pathtofile.github.io/_posts/2020-11-28-koadic_jarm.md

 When I ran the last line, it listed 16,268 hits of our fingerprint :neutral_face:

 # So Why didn't this work?
-16,000 hits is way too high a number to be all Koadic servers, so I did some investigation into why so many false positives.
+16,000 hits is way too high a number to be all Koadic servers, so I did some investigation into why I got so many false positives.
-First I got the IP addresses from the first 10 entries in the list:
+I grapped the IP addresses from the first 10 entries in the list:
 ```bash
 # Get the first 10 entries in plain text
 zcat koadic_filtered.json.gz | head -n 10 > possible_koadic.json